The Energy Budget

 Earth’s energy budget represents the balance between the amount of energy incoming to Earth from the Sun and the amount of energy outgoing from Earth back to space.
 The energy budget provides a way to account for all the energy entering and leaving the Earth system.

 The diagram below shows how the energy reaching Earth from the Sun is absorbed, reflected, and released by Earth’s atmosphere and surface.
 The incoming solar energy is measured in watts per square meter (W/m2 or W·m-2).
-Imagine laying out a one meter by one meter square on the ground.
+Imagine laying out a one meter by one meter square on the ground or on a wall.
 Now measure how much solar energy falls on that square each second.
 That's a watt per square meter.
-The average energy from sunlight coming to the top of Earth's atmosphere is approximately 340 W/m2.
+In its orbit around the Sun, the part of Earth that faces the Sun receives approximately 1,371 W/m2 of energy.
+Averaged over the area of Earth's full sphere, the energy from sunlight coming to the top of the atmosphere is approximately 340 W/m2.
 [Detailed view of Earth's energy budget]

 schematic showing Earth's energy budget and the percent of radiation scattered, absorbed, or emitted by Earth's atmosphere and surface